galacticcouncil/polkalert/README.md

 - `yarn storybook`: Runs Storybook (visual documentation of the client)

 - `yarn bump`: Updates project version.
 Do this before pushing
-- `yarn precommit`: Runs pre-commit checks on the whole project
+- `yarn lint`: Runs code checks on the whole project
-- `yarn precommit:client`: Runs pre-commit checks only on the client
+- `yarn lint:client`: Runs code checks only on the client

 **DEV-IMPORTANT!** Make sure to:

 1. Use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and have the `Editor: Format On Save` setting in VSCode turned on to keep the code consistent.
-2. Always run pre-commit checks before commiting your code.
+2. Always run `yarn lint` before commiting your code.
 If the code won't pass the checks, it won't be able to be built.
 3. Bump version with `yarn bump`
 4. Check the other `README.md` files located in subfolders (if provided) for further info.